molfart/anybotics-deploy-sim/README.md

   Use of `network_mode: host` to allow inter-node communication in a controlled environment.
 - **Explicit port mapping and exposure**:
   Services expose only the ports that are required for inter-container communication, avoiding unnecessary exposure to the host.
+- Integrated lightweight monitoring with cAdvisor and Prometheus to track runtime metrics and ensure transparency of container workloads.

 ## Ansible Best Practices